Jeremy Lin: Toronto Raptors (2019)

 After clearing waivers, Lin signed with the Toronto Raptors on February 13, 2019, joining a playoff contender.
 The Raptors were expecting backup point guard Fred VanVleet to be out with an injury for three weeks and had recently traded guard Delon Wright.
-Lin struggled with the Raptors, averaging 7 points and 2.2 assists.
+Lin struggled to crack the Raptors' point guard rotation, finishing the regular season averaging 7 points and 2.2 assists in 23 games.
 During the playoffs, he was limited to playing in garbage time as the Raptors relied on Kyle Lowry and VanVleet.
 In June, Lin acknowledged that his 2017 patellar tendon injury continued to limit his athleticism and affect his ability to drive to the basket.
 Toronto advanced to the NBA Finals, winning the series in six games over Lin's former team, Golden State.
 In the first NBA Finals held outside of the United States, Lin became the first Asian American to win an NBA title.
 He played a total of 27 minutes in the playoffs, becoming the first East Asian American as well as the first Harvard graduate to play in an NBA Finals.

 Lin became a free agent on July 1.
 Later that month, in a motivational speech on Taiwanese Christian media outlet GOOD TV, he lamented the fact that he remained unsigned.
 Lin likened his situation to hitting "rock bottom", adding that he felt as if the NBA had "kind of given up" on him.
 Teams were uncertain about whether Lin remained mobile enough to play the point guard position.